International Mountain Leader Assessment Summer

 Overview

-Your assessment takes place over four days, it will take the form of a 3 day hut based journey with overnights in high mountain huts and gites and a day walk.
-You'll be assessed on your practical application of leadership, environmental knowledge, route choice, group care, navigation and many other skills, as well as your fitness.
-You'll also complete a home paper, prepare two 10 minute 'on the hill' environmental presentations, a route planning exercise and present your Leader's resource file.
-You'll need to be at the top of your game for this expedition-based assessment - fit, acclimatised and familiar with all aspects of the syllabus.
-Please come with a packed rucksack, food and drink and dressed for a day walk in the local area.
-You'll also need with you your logbook/DLog, first aid certificate, leader’s resource pack, home preparation paper and travel insurance.
+You’ll be assessed on your practical application of leadership, environmental knowledge, route choice, group care, navigation and many other skills, as well as your fitness.
+You’ll also complete a home paper, prepare two 10-minute ‘on the hill’ environmental presentations, a route planning exercise and present your Leader’s resource file.
+You’ll need to be at the top of your game for this expedition-based assessment – fit, acclimatised and familiar with all aspects of the Mountain Training accredited syllabus.
+Please come with a packed rucksack, food and drink, and dressed for a day walk in the local area.
+You’ll also need with you your logbook/DLog, first aid certificate, leader’s resource pack, home preparation paper, and travel insurance.

 See Course Dates & Prices